mikulash/ai-classroom-conversation-partner/docs/dev.md

 - [Backend](../apps/backend/README.md)
 - [Web](../apps/web/README.md)
 - [Desktop (Tauri)](../apps/tauri/README.md)

+or can be run together with docker-compose in the root of the repository.
+1. Run the docker containers with `docker compose up -d`
+2. Apply the migrations `pnpm --filter figurant-backend prisma:migrate`
+3. Seed the database
+   1. Copy the seed file into the database container and execute it to avoid issues with encoding czech characters.
+   `docker cp apps/backend/prisma/seed-data.sql figurant-db:/tmp/seed-data.sql`
+   2. Run the seed file `docker exec figurant-db psql -U postgres -d ai_classroom -f /tmp/seed-data.sql`

 ## Adding new AI models
 it depends if the provider is already supported or if you want to add a new provider